statalasso/statalasso.github.io/installation.md

 	net install pdslasso, from("https://raw.githubusercontent.com/statalasso/pdslasso/master/pdslasso_v11/")

 Add `replace` to overwrite existing versions of the packages.

-We update the Github version of the packages more frequently.
+*Note:* We update the Github version of the packages more frequently.
-Currently, both SSC and Github version are identical.
+Please check for updates on a regular basis.

 ## lassologit

 We have integrated the lassologit programs into lassopack (as of version 1.3).
+You only need to install **lassopack**.

 ## Verify installation